Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

-\emph{Design and measurements.} This research question investigates if \APPR identifies a larger number of possible causes of errors than HUDD.
+\emph{Does \APPR identify more distinct error root causes than HUDD?} \emph{Design and measurements.} This research question investigates if \APPR identifies a larger number of possible causes of errors than HUDD.
 Specifically, we compare the two approaches in terms of the number of unsafe values being covered by at least one cluster.
 We say that an unsafe value $v$ is covered by a cluster $c$, when $c$ presents a parameter $p$ with a high variance reduction and the parameter $p$ has an average value close to the unsafe value $v$.

 Since our simulators generate images having parameter values that are uniformly sampled within the input domain, every unsafe value has the same likelihood of being observed in the test set images.
 Therefore, ideally, we aim for the root cause clusters to cover all such values.